Notes on Randomized Algorithms: Hash tables

 \section{Hash tables}

-Here we review the basic idea of \indexConcept{hash table}{hash tables}, which are implementations of the \concept{dictionary} data type mapping keys to values.
-The basic idea of hash tables is usually attributed to Dumey~\cite{Dumey1956}.\footnote{Caveat: This article is pretty hard to find, so I am basing this citation on its frequent appearance in later sources.
-This is generally a bad idea that would not really be acceptable in an actual scholarly publication.}
+Here we review \indexConcept{hash table}{hash tables}, which are implementations of the \concept{dictionary} data type mapping keys to values.
+The central idea is to use a random-looking function to map keys to small numeric indices.
+The first published version of this is due to Dumey~\cite{Dumey1956}.

 Suppose we want to store $n$ elements from a universe $U$ of in a table with \indexConcept{key}{keys} or \indexConcept{index}{indices} drawn from an index space $M$ of size $m$.
 Typically we assume $U = [\card*{U}] = \Set{0\dots \card*{U}-1}$ and $M = [m] = \Set{0\dots m-1}$.